REMIX: Efficient Range Query for LSM-trees: Introduction

-To bound the number of tables that a search request needs to access, LSM-tree keeps a background compaction thread to consistently sort-merge tables.
+To bound the number of tables that a search request has to access, LSM-trees keep a background compaction thread to constantly sort-merge tables.
 The table selection is determined by a compaction strategy.
 The \emph{leveled} compaction strategy has been adopted by a number of KV-stores, including LevelDB~\cite{leveldb} and RocksDB~\cite{rocksdb}.
-Leveled compaction sort-merges smaller sorted runs into larger ones to limit the number of overlapping tables under a threshold.
-In practice, leveled compaction provides the best read efficiency but has a high write amplification due to its aggressive sort-merging policy.
+Leveled compaction sort-merges smaller sorted runs into larger ones to keep the number of overlapping tables under a threshold.
+In practice, leveled compaction provides the best read efficiency but has a high write amplification (WA) due to its aggressive sort-merging policy.
 Alternatively, the \emph{tiered} compaction strategy waits for multiple sorted runs of a similar size and merges them into a larger run.
-Tiered compaction provides lower write amplification and higher update throughput.
+Tiered compaction provides lower WA and higher update throughput.
 It has been adopted by many KV-stores, such as Cassandra~\cite{cassandra} and ScyllaDB~\cite{scylladb}.
 Since tiered compaction cannot effectively limit the number of overlapping tables, it leads to much higher search cost compared with leveled compaction.
-Other compaction strategies can better balance the read and write efficiency~\cite{dosto18,wackybush19}, but none can achieve the best read and write efficiency at the same time.
+Other compaction strategies can better balance the read and write efficiency~\cite{dosto18,wackybush19}, but none of them can achieve the best read and write efficiency at the same time.

 The problem lies in the fact that, to limit the number of sorted runs, a store has to sort-merge and rewrite existing data.
 Today's storage technologies have shown much improved random access efficiency.
-For example, random read on commodity Flash SSDs can reach over 50\% of their sequential read throughput.
+For example, random reads on commodity Flash SSDs can exceed 50\% of sequential read throughput.
 New technologies such as 3D-XPoint (e.g., Intel's Optane SSD) offer near-equal performance for random and sequential I/O~\cite{optanecontract}.
 As a result, KV-pairs do not have to be \emph{physically} sorted for fast access.
 Instead, a KV-store could keep its data \emph{logically} sorted for efficient point and range queries while avoiding excessive rewrites.